Generalized non-unitary Haagerup-Izumi modular data from 3D S-fold SCFTs: Non-unitary TQFTs from S-fold SCFTs

 \subsection{3D S-fold SCFTs and its BPS partition functions}

-The $T[SU(2)]$ theory is a 3D $\mathcal{N}=4$ theory $U(1)$ gauge theory with 2 fundamental hypermultiplets \cite{Gaiotto:2008ak}.
+The $T[SU(2)]$ theory is a 3D $\mathcal{N}=4$ $U(1)$ gauge theory with 2 fundamental hypermultiplets \cite{Gaiotto:2008ak}.
 The theory has UV $SU(2)_H\times U(1)_C$ flavor symmetry which is enhanced to $SU(2)_H\times SU(2)_C$ in IR.
 The theory has vacuum moduli space $\CH\times \CC$ where both of Coulomb branch $\CC$ and Higgs branch $\CH$ are $\mathbb{C}^2/\mathbb{Z}_2$.
 The Coulomb branch (resp.
 Higgs branch) is parametrized by scalar fields charged under $SU(2)_C$ (resp. $SU(2)_H$).
 By gauging the diagonal $SU(2)^{\rm diag}$ subgroup of the $SU(2)_H\times SU(2)_C$ with a non-zero Chern-Simons level $k$, all the vacuum moduli are lifted.
 Generally gauging with non-zero CS level $k$ breaks $\CN=4$ supersymmetries to $\CN=3$.
 But thanks to the nilpotency property of the momenta maps, $\mu_H$ and $\mu_C$, of the $SU(2)_H \times SU(2)_C$ symmetry, the gauging does not break any SUSY.
-When $|k|<2$, the gauge theory has a mass gap and flows to an unitary topological field theory (TQFT) in IR.
-For $|k|=2$, there is a decoupled free hypermultplet.
+When $|k|<2$, the gauge theory has a mass gap and flows to a unitary topological field theory (TQFT) in IR.
+For $|k|=2$, there is a decoupled free hypermultiplet.
 For $|k|\geq 3$, the theory flows to a rank-0 $\CN=4$ SCFT called `S-fold SCFT'.

-The (rank-0 SCFT)/(non-unitary TQFTs) correspondence predicts there is a pair of non-unitary TQFTs, ${\rm TFT}_\pm [\CS_k]$, associated to SCFTs.
-Due to the self-mirrof property of the $T[SU(2)]$ theory, the two topological field theories are identical and will be denoted simply by ${\rm TFT}[\CS_k]$.
-To exact the modular data of the TQFT, we compute the BPS partition functions using localization.
+The (rank-0 SCFT)/(non-unitary TQFTs) correspondence predicts there is a pair of non-unitary TQFTs, ${\rm TFT}_\pm [\CS_k]$, associated with SCFTs.
+Due to the self-mirror property of the $T[SU(2)]$ theory, the two topological field theories are identical and will be denoted simply by ${\rm TFT}[\CS_k]$.
+To extract the modular data of the TQFT, we compute the BPS partition functions using localization.
 First, the squashed 3-sphere partition function $\CZ^{S^3_b}_{\CS_k} (m, \nu)$ is \cite{Kapustin:2009kz,Jafferis:2010un,Hama:2010av,Hama:2011ea}

-Here $\psi_\hbar$ is the non-compact quantum dialogarithm (Q.D.L) function and $\hbar = 2\pi ib^2$ where $b$ is the squashing parameter.
+Here $\psi_\hbar$ is the non-compact quantum dilogarithm (Q.D.L) function and $\hbar = 2\pi ib^2$ where $b$ is the squashing parameter.
 We follow the notation as in \cite{Gang:2019jut}.
 The S-fold theory has $\CN=4$ superconformal symmetry which includes $SO(4) \simeq SU(2)_L\times SU(2)_R$ R-symmetry.
 In terms of the $\CN=2$ subalgebra on which the localization formula is based, the two Cartans of $SO(4)$ R-symmetry correspond to the superconformal $U(1)_R$ symmetry and a flavor symmetry $U(1)_A$ called `axial symmetry'.
 The charges, $R$ and $A$, of the $U(1)_R$ and $U(1)_A$ are